 The College takes its Safeguarding duty very seriously, and a dedicated team work to ensure that students are supported and monitored pastorally.
-The Designated Safeguarding Leads are Helena Clarke, Director of Support for Learning and Laura Cook, Assistant Principal.
+The Designated Safeguarding Leads are Helena Clarke, Director of Support for Learning and Sophie Mngoma, Associate Director of Pastoral Care.

-As part of our Safeguarding policy, The College is committed to the Safety of all students when working online.
+As part of our Safeguarding policy, the College is committed to the Safety of all students when working online.
 The College uses filters and monitors usage of the IT network.
 Staff are trained to understand esafety and the dangers present online.
 The College tutorial programme aims to educate students about being safe online and when using social networking sites.
 If parents want more information about esafety/safety online, please contact enquiries@woking.ac.uk, requesting more e-safety information, including a reply e-mail address.